binipringle/intro-to-dh/_texts/3-html-css.md

 1. Open your terminal.
 2. Navigate to your projects folder using this command: `cd ~/Desktop/projects`.
-3. Create a new folder: `mkdir htmlpractice`.
+3. Create a new folder: `mkdir htmlpractice`
+4. Go into your new folder by typing `cd htmlpractice`.
-4. Use your VS Code text editor to create a file called `index.html`: `code index.html`.
+4. Use your VS Code text editor to create a file called **index.html**.
+To create this file, type `code index.html`in your terminal.
+Your new file will open in the VS Code text editor.
 5. Paste the template above (starting with `<!DOCTYPE html>`) into the new file.

 The `index.html` file is your default homepage for the website we are creating.
 This is an industry standard, because web browsers tend to recognize the `index.html` page as the opening page to the directory that is your website.